-We compared our tree-ring based temperature reconstruction with existing gridded temperature reconstructions for Europe (Xoplaki et al. 2005, Luterbacher et al. 2016) and the Old World Drought Atlas (OWDA) (Cook et al. 2015) for further validation of the reconstruction (Fig. 9a, b, c, respectively).
-Spatial correlations over the past 200 years were lower with reconstructed European summer temperature (May to July) (Fig. 9b).
-Yet, we expected this result because of the paucity of Turkey-derived proxies in the other reconstructions, as well as the differing seasons involved across the reconstructions.
+We compared our tree-ring-based temperature reconstruction with existing gridded temperature reconstructions for Europe (Xoplaki et al., 2005, Fig. 8a; Luterbacher et al., 2016, Fig. 8b) and the OWDA (Cook et al., 2015, Fig. 8c) for further validation of the reconstruction.
+Spatial correlations over the past 200 years were lower with reconstructed European summer temperature (May to July; Fig. 8b).
+Yet, we expected this result because of the paucity of Turkey derived proxies in the other reconstructions, as well as the differing seasons involved across the reconstructions.
 Similarly, our reconstruction showed weak correlations with summer drought index over Turkey.
-Beside comparing different seasons, perhaps this is because less precipitation begets drought conditions rather than high temperature in the region.
-The highest and significant (p < 0.05) correlations were found with European spring (March to May) temperature reconstruction over southeastern Europe, which are stronger over Turkey (Fig. 9a).
-We used the mean of corresponding grid points from European spring temperature reconstruction over the study area (36-42° N, 26-38° E) to show how the correlation changed over time (Fig. 10).
-The correlation coefficient was highly significant (r = 0.76, p <0.001) during our calibration period (1930-2002).
-We found lower but still significant correlation (r = 0.35, p < 0.10) for the period of 1901-1929, which climatic records are very few over the region while available data has sufficient quality for most part of Europe.
+Besides comparing different seasons, perhaps this is because less precipitation begets drought conditions rather than high temperature in the region.
+The highest and significant (p < 0.05) correlations were found with European spring (March to May) temperature reconstruction over southeastern Europe, which are stronger over Turkey (Fig. 8a).
+We used the mean of corresponding grid points from European spring temperature reconstruction over the study area (36-42° N, 26-38° E) to show how the correlation changed over time (Fig. 9).
+The correlation coefficient was highly significant (r = 0.76, p < 0.001) during our calibration period (1930-2002).
+We found lower but still significant correlation (r = 0.35, p < 0.10) for the period of 1901-1929, which climatic records are very few over the region while available data has sufficient quality for most parts of Europe.
 These results give additional verification for our reconstruction.
 Moreover, our reconstruction has a weak, insignificant relationship (r = 0.13, p > 0.10) during the 19th century.
-This may be related to poor reconstructive skill of European spring temperature reconstruction over Turkey, which contains few proxies from the country (Xoplaki et al. 2005, Luterbacher et al. 2004).
+This may be related to poor reconstructive skill of European spring temperature reconstruction over Turkey, which contains few proxies from the country (Xoplaki et al., 2005; Luterbacher et al., 2004).
 Nonetheless, these results demonstrate that tree-ring chronologies from Turkey can serve as useful temperature proxies for further spatial temperature reconstructions to fill the gaps in the area.

-We also compared the precipitation signal (PC1) obtained from our tree-ring network with Old World Drought Atlas (OWDA) (Cook et al. 2015) and gridded European summer precipitation reconstruction (Pauling et al., 2006) to test the strength of the signal spatially (Fig. 9d and e, respectively).
-We calculated highly significant positive correlations with summer drought index over Turkey and neighboring European countries such as Greece, Bulgaria, and Romania, while significant correlations are lover for the other Mediterranean countries (Fig. 9d).
-We found lover but still significant correlations over Turkey and Mediterranean countries with European summer precipitation reconstruction (Fig. 9e).
-Pauling et al. (2006) stated that poor reconstructive skills determined over Turkey because of few instrumental record before the 1930s.
-These results showed that summer precipitation signal represented by PC1 is very strong not only on instrumental period, but also on pre-instrumental period, and represents a large spatial coverage.
+We also compared the precipitation signal (PC_1) obtained from our tree-ring network with OWDA (Cook et al., 2015) and gridded European summer precipitation reconstruction (Pauling et al., 2006) to test the strength of the signal spatially (Fig. 8d and e, respectively).
+We calculated highly significant positive correlations with summer drought index over Turkey and neighboring European countries such as Greece, Bulgaria, Romania and Italy while significant correlations are lower for the northern Mediterranean countries (Fig. 8d).
+These results showed that summer precipitation signal represented by PC1 is very strong not only on instrumental period but also on pre-instrumental period and represents a large spatial coverage.
+We found low and insignificant correlations over Turkey and Mediterranean countries with European summer precipitation reconstruction (Fig. 8e).
+Pauling et al. (2006) stated that poor reconstructive skills determined over Turkey because of few instrumental record before the1930s.